The Balkans by Private Train

 We will regroup in the evening for a celebratory farewell dinner.

 Our tour concludes after breakfast this morning.
-Your private car will transfer you to your departure point.
+Your private car will transfer you to your departure point, either the airport or station.
 If you’d like to have a couple of days in Budapest after the tour ends, please contact our office on 1300 800 977 for assistance in organising this.

 What's included